jgan/outlearn-olm-spec/olm-spec.md

 # Outlearn Markdown

-> THIS IS A DRAFT DOCUMENT - WE WELCOME FEEDBACK AS THIS FORMAT EVOLVES - CURRENT AS OF April 17, 2015
+> THIS IS A DRAFT DOCUMENT - WE WELCOME FEEDBACK AS THIS FORMAT EVOLVES - CURRENT AS OF May 15, 2015

 Outlearn Markdown (*OLM*) is a [Github-Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/) compatible file format for easily creating content that imports directly to Outlearn.

-OLM files are regular Markdown files, annotated with HTML comments in a special format that dicates metadata and structure to the Outlearn learning system.
+OLM files are regular Markdown files, annotated with HTML comments in a special format that enriches the content with Outlearn learning features.

 **Note:** this specification itself is published in OLM.
 Look at the raw markdown to see the annotations for this file in context.

-## Limitations and Recommendations

-OLM is *not* a full-featured replacement for [OLP, Outlearn's official package format](http://www.github.com/outlearn-content/outlearn-package-spec).
-Limitations of OLM include:
+## OLM as a full Module definition

+OLM is primarily used to enrich content, but in many cases it can be used to define a whole Learning Module.
+See the [OLP Specification](https://github.com/outlearn-content/outlearn-olp-spec) for details on defining Modules using OLM.

+Limitations of OLM-defined Modules include:

 * OLM is a single file format.
 One text file contains all the content and meta-data.
 If the amount of content is too large or diverse to naturally fit in a single file, the OLP package format is likely a better fit.
 * Only a single module may be defined in an OLM file.
 An OLP package may define and import multiple learning modules at once.
 * All assets (e.g. videos and images) must be hosted remotely and referenced within the OLM asset annotations.
 This means that all referenced assets must be publicly available.
 OLP allows bundled assets, including private videos and images.

-If you have great existing Markdown content, OLM is a convenient way to get even more out of it through simple annotations that give it new life in the Outlearn catalog.
-If you are authoring learning materials from scratch, we recommend using the richer OLP approach for anything but simple, single-file modules with a handful of sections.
+If you have great existing Markdown content, OLM is a convenient way to get even more out of it through simple enrichments that give it new life in the Outlearn catalog.
+If you are authoring learning materials from scratch, we recommend using the richer OLP approach for anything but simple, single-file Modules with a handful of Sections.

-### More on OLP

-OLM provides a subset of the full functionality of [Outlearn Packages (OLP)](http://www.github.com/outlearn-content/outlearn-package-spec).
-The official Outlearn package format is very easy to author by hand as well.
-In the simplest cases, it consists of nothing more than a small JSON file that references assets in the same directory, like images, videos, code snippets, markdown files, or even OLM files.

-OLM is functionally pre-processed into OLP before importing, so it will always be a subset of the OLP format.

-For more detailed options that OLM supports, it may be helpful to reference analagous sections in the OLP specification.

-### Naming OLM Files
+## Naming OLM Files

 Outlearn will import OLM files that have an extension of `.olm` or an extension of `.md`.
 We recommend `.olm` except in cases where `.md` is needed for compatibility with other systems that may require the `.md` suffix to properly render Markdown (notably Github).